data-apis/array-api/spec/API_specification/creation_functions.md

 -   **device**: _Optional\[ &lt;device&gt; ]_

-    -   device to place the created array on, if given.
+    -   device on which to place the created array.
 If `device` is `None`, the default device must be used, not `x.device`.
 Default: `None`.

 #### Returns